The Wild One: Controversies

 To say that the story is unfair is putting it mildly. and you cannot deny that the general impression will be left with those who see the film that a motorcyclist is a drunken, irresponsible individual "just not nice to know". [...]
 I urge you give the foregoing comments your unbiased consideration, with a view of stopping the production of this film.

 Having visited the set, the Motorcyclist journalist further stated:

 Maybe I was at the studio on the wrong day, but from my observations I don't see where motorcycling will benefit from Kramer's "celluloid saga of cycling". [...]
 I don't see where the motorcycle industry, including manufacturers, distributors, dealers and riders will benefit from The Wild One.

 However, in the following decade, Gil Stratton Jr, who played Mouse in the film, advertised Triumph motorcycles in his later career as a famous TV sports announcer.
 As of 2014, the manufacturers publicly were publicly identifying Brando as a celebrity who had helped to "cement the Triumph legend".

 In the March 2, 1953, issue of Time magazine at page 38, Marlon Brando acknowledged the controversy surrounding the production, saying he would retire from films because:

 The stage has more freedom from censorship than the screen, e.g., The Wild One, about a band of rough riding motorcyclists.
 There were 15 different pressure groups that didn't want this picture to be made [...]

 Reflecting forty years later in his autobiography, Songs My Mother Taught Me (1994, Random House), Brando said he had "had fun" making the film, but that "none of us involved in the picture ever imagined that it would instigate or encourage youthful rebellion".

-He noted that "[i]n this film we were accused of glamorizing motorcycle gangs, whose members were considered inherently evil, with no redeeming qualities" and "[a] few nuts even claimed that The Wild One was part of a Hollywood campaign to loosen our morals and incite young people to rebel against their elders."
+He noted that "[i]n this film we were accused of glamorizing motorcycle gangs, whose members were considered inherently evil, with no redeeming qualities."
 Brando also revealed that he could not watch the film for weeks because he thought it too violent.
-While he suspected that producer Stanley Kramer, writer John Paxton and director Lazlo Benedek may have initially intended to illustrate how easy it was for men to descend into an amoral pack mentality, in the end "they were really only interested in telling an entertaining story".
+While he suspected that producer Stanley Kramer, writer John Paxton and director Lazlo Benedek may have initially intended to illustrate how easy it was for men to descend into an amoral pack mentality, in the end "they were really only interested in telling an entertaining story."